bachmeil/betterr/docs/setvar.md

 ```

 `m.data` is where information about the data is stored inside a Matrix struct. `m.data.x` is the Robj that points to the data.

+## Allocating the memory in D and working with the data in R

+This requires the use of custom allocators.
+See the example [testalloc.d](https://github.com/bachmeil/betterr/blob/main/testing/testalloc.d) to see how to proceed.
+Note that you are fully responsible for managing the memory in this case.
+If you free the memory but attempt to access the variable from R, your computer will explode, or something like that.